Some things are easy to pinpoint when they were invented. Other things like marble run are much harder, mostly because they were created so long ago.

 Why not invent your own marble run?

-Just because we don’t know when marble runs were first invented doesn’t mean you can’t invent your own.
+Just because we don’t know when marble runs were first invented doesn’t mean you can’t invent your own, what is a marble run if not that!.

 Parallel tracks are the most popular method for ball run sculptures and many commercially available toys use this method as well.
 But you can use cardboard, straws, pool noodles, and whatever else you can find.